 But first let's dig a bit more into the different ways of accessing music to get a better understanding and clarify some terminology.
-When you finish the document you will have all the information you need to get the best audio performance from your music stored on a computer via a USB DAC.
+When you finish the document you will have all the information you need to get the best audio performance from your PC-Audio and, specifically, from the NA-11S1.